 - Our Shelter and Rescue Partner program is committed to collaborating with and assisting a national network of more than 400 animal shelters and rescues to drive advancements in the animal welfare field.
 Our partners assist with the rehabilitation and placement of animals rescued by our Animal Rescue Team from natural and man-made disasters.
-In addition, through the Shelter Ally Project, we provide grant funding and mentorship to animal shelters that seek to improve their operations within several programmatic areas and policy issues, including community cats, pet-inclusive housing and regional capacity building to build local relationships with under-resourced shelters.
+In addition, through our Shelter Mentorship program, we provide grant funding and mentorship to animal shelters that seek to improve their operations within several programmatic areas and policy issues, including community cats, pet-inclusive housing and regional capacity building to build local relationships with under-resourced shelters.
 Mentorships run an average of six months but vary based on organizational goals and capacity.
 Grant funds range from $10,000 to $25,000 based on the topic.
 Our long-term approach seeks to build local capacity through effective policies and programs that will, over time, reduce the number of animals flowing into animal shelters and keep more pets in their homes.

 Our Animal Rescue Team provides on-the-scene support and expertise in the rescue and care of animals during disasters and large-scale situations of cruelty and neglect, such as animal fighting and puppy mill cases.
 We also offer training, expert guidance and much-needed resources to law enforcement and animal shelters throughout the country to assist with the investigation and prosecution of all animal crimes.
 In addition, we work with a network of Shelter and Rescue Partners across the country to ensure there is a safe place for the animal victims of these crises to recover.